lumos-io/futura/engine/README.md

 # Engine

-The engine powering the Kubernetes autoscaling.
+The engine powering the Kubernetes multidimensional autoscaling.

 ## Usage